Bank of Japan ← Can you read it?

 With the depreciation of the yen, the number of foreign visitors to Japan has been increasing recently.

-I would like you to visit famous places in Chuo-ku, which are rich in tourism resources.
+I would like you to go around the famous places in Chuo-ku, which is rich in tourism resources.

-Hey, what are you listening to such things now!
-I can hear a voice saying
+Hey, what are you hearing that now?
+I think you'll hear a voice

-"Nihonbashi (in Tokyo)" is of course "Nihonbashi", but the Bank of Japan is one. 。 。
+"Nihonbashi (in Tokyo)" is naturally "Nihonbashi", but the Bank of Japan is one. 。 。

 https://ja.wikipedia.org/wiki/%E6%97%A5%E6%9C%AC%E9%8A%80%E8%A1%8C

-There is also a detailed explanation in wikipedia.
+There is also a detailed explanation on wikipedia,

-The “Nippon Gingko” section of the trade name or name reported to the corporate number managed by the National Tax Agency is indicated in the “Japan Ginko” section.
+"Nippon Ginko" is shown in the reading column of the trade name or name that is reported to the corporate number managed by the NTA.

-In the past, when I called and asked the Bank of Japan, I found that "Nihonginko" was not a mistake.
+In the past, when I called the Bank of Japan and asked, it was the view that "Nihonginko" was not a mistake.

-The same view is also expressed on the following site.
+A similar view is given on the following site:

 https://www.boj.or.jp/about/education/oshiete/history/j02.htm